-Gwinear Primary School will respond to any concern about Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
+Gwinear School will respond to any concern about Extremism/ Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.
-Safeguarding and Child Protection Policy 2016 Page 16 of 34 http://safercornwall.co.uk/preventing-crime/preventing-violent-extremism/

-When reviewing our PREVENT duties we would consider the guidance contained on the safer Cornwall website (link below).
+When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website (link below).